-conducting modern slavery consultations on HBF's reporting requirements and responsibilities for an HBF-aligned approach and actions to be taken to address modern slavery risks.
-HBF has, in development of this statement, assessed the material suppliers of each of its entities.
-As part of the onboarding process, these suppliers are issued pre-qualification questionnaires to understand their processes and
+This engagement has included conducting modern slavery consultations on HBF's reporting requirements and responsibilities for a HBF-aligned approach and actions to be taken to address modern slavery risks.
+HBF has, in development of this Statement, assessed the material suppliers of each of its entities.
+As part of the onboarding process, these suppliers are issued pre-qualification questionnaires to understand their processes and controls to manage modern slavery risk.
+HBF then evaluates the responses, requests supporting artefacts and seeks clarification where necessary.
+Follow-up consultation with internal stakeholders and suppliers then occurs to inform appropriate actions to manage these risks.

 HBF Dental's operations are delivered under a management services agreement with Pacific Smiles Group Limited ABN 42 103 087 449 (PSG).
-PSG, as a reporting entity, has published a Modern Slavery Statement on 22nd September 2023.
-HBF has reviewed PSG's statement and has noted that, during the reporting period, actions are in place to manage the identified modern slavery risks.
-Any additional or on-going queries relating to the actions undertaken by the headquarters building for the
+The Board of PSG, as a reporting entity, approved its Modern Slavery Statement on 16 December 2024.HBF has reviewed PSG's statement and has noted that, during the reporting period, actions are in place to manage the identified modern slavery risks.
+Any additional or on-going queries relating to the actions undertaken by PSG will be incorporated as part of HBF's periodic review of PSG.